If you do not have a login name, you may register for an account to access Hypertherm's Xnet.

 Whether it was reducing the noise and smoke caused by plasma cutting, developing underwater and oxygen based systems, or finding ways to build even faster and more accurate systems, Hypertherm was at the forefront.

-More than 40 years and nearly 100 patents later, innovations to improve cut quality, extend service life, enhance productivity, and lower operating costs are still the norm at Hypertherm.
-In fact, the company dedicates more resources to plasma research, development, and testing than any other plasma cutting manufacturer in the world.
+Nearly 50 years and 100+ patents later, innovations to improve cut quality, extend service life, enhance productivity, and lower operating costs are still the norm at Hypertherm.
+In fact, the company dedicates more resources to plasma research, development, and testing than any other manufacturer in the world.
 That research and development has led to a number of industry firsts in the last few years alone.
-Technologies like the advent of a 15 degree plasma torch, for easier gouging and cutting in hard to reach areas; the first fiber laser system specifically optimized for cutting; and a collection of integrated plasma cutting solutions which enable the cutting of bolt-ready holes, an increase in the number of parts cut per hour, and longer consumable life.
+Technologies like the advent of a 15 degree plasma torch, for easier gouging and cutting in hard to reach areas; the first fiber laser system specifically optimized for cutting; waterjet systems with our advanced intensifier technology; and a collection of integrated cutting solutions which enable the cutting of bolt-ready holes, an increase in the number of parts cut per hour, and longer consumable life.

 In short, experience, innovation, and a relentless commitment to excellence, ensure Hypertherm’s cutting systems remain a cut above anything else on the market today.
 They ensure people who use them can cut with confidence.